Emergence and transition of incompressible phases in decorated Landau levels

 In contrast when $\lambda>0$ and $N_e<N_{\phi}-N_{\delta}$, electrons occupy only the dLL, yielding $\nu_{dl}=N_e/\left(N_{\phi}-N_{\delta}\right)$, a gapped topological phase can also emerge when $\nu_{dl}=\nu_t$, contributing to the quantized Hall conductivity $\sigma_{xy}=\nu_t$.
 When $N_e\geq N_{\phi}-N_{\delta}$, the topological band becomes completely filled with $\nu_{dl}=1$, while the excess $N_e-(N_{\phi}-N_{\delta})$ electrons reside in the trivial bands.
 The total Hall conductivity will thus be non-quantized when the fermi surface does not lie within the band gap, from a sum of the quantized $\sigma_{xy}$ from the dLL and the non-quantized contribution from the dispersive bands\cite{supple}.
 The four different cases are summarized in Table.~\ref{Table1}.

 An important feature here is that the Hall conductivity $\sigma_{xy}$ generally differs from $\nu_l$, the filling of the LL.
-A simple concrete example is to take $V_{int}$ as a short-range two-body interaction supporting a Laughlin state at $\nu_t=1/3$, and $N_{\delta}=N_{\phi}/2$ (i.e. $p=2,q=1$), where we have a single dispersive trivial band.
-Different regimes of Hall conductivity emerge depending on the sign of the dominant lattice and the electron filling factor, as shown in fig.~\ref {fig2}.
+A simple concrete example is to take $V_{int}$ as a short-range two-body interaction supporting a Laughlin state at $\nu_t=1/3$, and $N_{\delta}=N_{\phi}/2$ (i.e. $p=2,q=1$), with a single dispersive trivial band.
 In the regime when $\lambda<0$, the trivial band is partially filled while the dLL is empty for $\nu_l<1/2$, producing a gapless Fermi liquid phase with a non-quantized Hall conductivity.
 At $\nu_l=2/3$, the trivial band is fully filled while the dLL is one-third filled, realizing a gapped Laughlin phase with Hall conductivity $\sigma_{xy}=1/3$.
-In contrast, a positive lattice ($\lambda>0$) at $\nu_l=1/6$ yields the Laughlin state within the dLL with $\sigma_{xy}=1/3$, whereas the trivial band is empty.
-At $\nu_l>1/2$, a gapless Fermi liquid appears carrying a non-quantized Hall conductivity, contributed by the fully filled dLL and partially filled trivial band.
+In contrast, a positive lattice ($\lambda>0$) at $\nu_l=1/6$ yields the Laughlin state in the dLL with $\sigma_{xy}=1/3$, whereas the trivial band is empty.

 The phase diagram is schematic and may omit additional phases (e.g. the CDW or even superconducting phases in dispersive bands or dLL).
 There are two subtleties that demonstrates the richness of such systems.
-Firstly, For $q>1$, multiple dispersive bands with finite gaps can produce IQHE at fractional fillings in the weak-interaction limit, due to nontrivial Chern numbers of individual bands.
-Secondly, when negative lattice makes the dLL partially filled and dispersive bands fully filled, inter-band interaction renormalize the dLL dispersion, potentially enhancing or suppressing topological phases thus more careful tuning of interactions is needed for some phases\cite{supple}.
+Firstly, for $q>1$, multiple dispersive bands with finite gaps can produce IQHE at fractional fillings in the weak-interaction limit, due to nontrivial Chern numbers of individual bands.
+Secondly, when the dLL is partially filled and dispersive bands fully filled with $\lambda<0$, inter-band interaction renormalize the dLL dispersion, potentially enhancing or suppressing topological phases\cite{supple}.